Byterset/n64brew/README.md

 - completely overhauled the structure of the project to scale better
 - changed audio player to support wav, aiff & ins (done by migrating to the existing solution by the amazing https://github.com/lambertjamesd/)
 - added modified version of https://github.com/trhodeos/spicy to tools to support custom rom headers (romheaders for PAL & NTSC included in the root)
+- implemented sausage64 Sausage Link library (https://github.com/buu342/N64-Sausage64) to make general animated models easy to import and use

-## todos
+## TODO

 - improve model handling, right now I feel it is too much manual work to define the model properties
 - support more collider shapes
 - optimize collision solver (right now there is some funky behaviour with the collision solver)
-- change skeletal animation to work for generalized meshes
 - switch from obj to fbx file format (likely to go hand in hand with the skeletal animation update)
+- remove old animation code and replace with sausage64 instances

 ## build for emulator/console